Feng Xiaogang: 2010s

-In late 2015, Feng began filming I Am Not Madame Bovary, an adaptation of Liu Zhenyun’s novel, starring Fan Bingbing.
+In late 2015, Feng began filming I Am Not Madame Bovary, an adaptation of Liu Zhenyun's novel, starring Fan Bingbing.
 The film premiered in 2016 and won the FIPRESCI Prize at the Toronto International Film Festival and the Golden Shell for Best Film at the San Sebastián International Film Festival.
 Feng won Best Director at the 53rd Golden Horse Awards and the 10th Asia Pacific Screen Awards.
 In December, he received a Lifetime Achievement Award at the inaugural Macau International Film Festival.
 In March 2017, the film won three awards at the 11th Asian Film Awards, including Best Film, Best Actress, and Best Cinematography.

-In January 2017, Feng began shooting Youth, a drama set against the backdrop of the Cultural Revolution and the Sino-Vietnamese War, centered on a military arts troupe.
-The film was released in December 2017, earning ¥1.42 billion at the Chinese box office and receiving widespread acclaim.
+In January 2017, Feng began shooting Youth, adapted from a semi-autobiographical novel by Geling Yan set against the backdrop of the Cultural Revolution and the Sino-Vietnamese War, centered on a military arts troupe.
+The film, which underwent significant censorship, was released in December 2017, earning ¥1.42 billion at the Chinese box office.
+The film gained renewed attention in 2025 following its popularity among some Chinese New Left and Maoist audiences, who interpreted it as a coded paean to Wang Hongwen.
+This reception drew disapproval from both Chinese authorities and Geling Yan, who rejected interpretations of the film as nostalgic for the Cultural Revolution.

-In May 2018, Feng completed filming Cell Phone 2, a sequel to Cell Phone, which reignited the feud with former television host Cui Yongyuan over the original's insinuations of Cui's private life.
-Cui accused Feng of tax evasion and unethical practices.
-The accusations escalated into a broader controversy involving "yin-yang contracts"—dual contracts designed to evade taxes—implicating the star of the film, Fan Bingbing.
-While Feng received a relatively light penalty from the government, the scandal sent lasting shockwaves through the industry.
-Several of Feng’s companies, including Meila Culture Media, were subsequently liquidated or deregistered.
+In 2018, Feng completed filming Cell Phone 2, a sequel to Cell Phone, which reignited the feud with former television host Cui Yongyuan over the original's alleged insinuations of Cui's real life.
+Cui retaliated by exposing the use of dual contracts designed to evade taxes, known as "yin-yang contracts," pervasive in the Chinese entertainment industry.
+The accusations implicated the star of the film, Fan Bingbing, and sent lasting shockwaves through the industry.
+Several of Feng's companies, including Meila Culture Media, were subsequently liquidated or deregistered.
 Fan has since been blacklisted by the Chinese government over the use of yin-yang contracts.

-In 2019, Feng’s company paid nearly ¥70 million in performance compensation due to unmet profit targets set during a 2015 agreement with Huayi Brothers, which had acquired 70% of Dongyang Meila and Zhejiang Dongyang Haohan.
+In 2019, Feng's company paid nearly ¥70 million in performance compensation due to unmet profit targets set during a 2015 agreement with Huayi Brothers, which had acquired 70% of Dongyang Meila and Zhejiang Dongyang Haohan.
 In 2019, Feng directed Only Cloud Knows, a romantic drama starring Huang Xuan and Yang Caiyu, reuniting the trio after the success of Youth.

 Personal life

 Feng's first wife is Zhang Di.
 They have a daughter, Feng Siyu, who in 2009 was admitted to the Production Management Department at the Beijing Film Academy and later studied at the New York Film Academy.

-Feng's second and current wife is actress Xu Fan, whom he married in 1999.
-Due to Feng's vitiligo condition, the couple did not have biological children but instead adopted a girl named Duo’er.
+Feng's second wife is actress Xu Fan, whom he married in 1999.
+Due to Feng's vitiligo condition, the couple did not have biological children but instead adopted a girl named Duo'er.